danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 \* *[keyup] is only supported on iOS 13.4+ as there is no way to receive key release events on earlier iOS versions.*

+#### Symbol and List

+The symbol and list boxes currently only show their contents and cannot be interacted with.

 #### VU Meter

 [vu] gui objects do *not* have a sending name in PdParty, so make sure you're patch doesn't rely on passing values through any meters.